lmunro92/flat-planner/readme.md

 password: `NorthwestB103`

-There will be an example flatplan with a number of pages and assignments made.
+There will be an example flatplan with a number of pages and assignments made already.

 ##Outside Code
 [Adobe Typekit](http://typekit.com): Fonts are Futura PT and Adriene